 Books and Supplies – Varies by course requirements; approximately $100 -- $300 per course

 Transcript fees (transferring schools) – Varies by institution, typically $20 - $30 per school

 You may be eligible for tuition assistance through the South Carolina Tuition Grant.
 We encourage you to complete the FAFSA (Free Application for Federal Student Aid) at https://fafsa.ed.gov

 Apply for admission in three easy steps!

-- Complete the Online Programs application for admission.
+- Complete the Online Programs application for admission

-- Send official transcripts from all academic institutions.
+- Send official transcripts from all academic institutions

-- Send copy of current medical license.
+- Send a copy of current respiratory therapy license

 Q: When can I apply to the program?